adriancova/veridata-saas/README.md

-## Veridata
+## Validatos

-Veridata is my saas/api project that enables consumers to perform easy and reliable validation of kyc pieced of data, focused on latam.
+Validatos is my saas/api project that enables consumers to perform easy and reliable validation of kyc pieced of data, focused on latam.

 Website code is free for anyone to use as template/inspiration.